-- 10.1 The team are responsible for inspecting properties if the tenant thinks they are overcrowded, there were no requests during 2010/11 and three requests from 1 April 2011 to date.
-This could be attributed to Choice Based Lettings as a higher Band is available if overcrowding is established.
-Out of the three properties inspected, one was statutorily overcrowded. - 10.2 If a resident wished to sponsor a person from abroad and they are to live in Copeland, an inspection needs to take place to make sure the property in which they are to live is of a decent standard and will not become overcrowded.
+- 10.1 The team are responsible for inspecting properties if the tenant thinks they are overcrowded, there have been two requests for an inspection during the first half of this year, and neither were statutorily overcrowded. - 10.2 If a resident wished to sponsor a person from abroad and they are to live in Copeland, an inspection needs to take place to make sure the property in which they are to live is of a decent standard and will not become overcrowded.
 This is then given to the customer and sent to the British High Commission.
-There were two applications during 2010/11 and three this year, all of which were inspected.
+There has been one inspection so far this year.